Showing 1 - 20 of 113 results

-Wood trestle spans canal and connects Seattle's Fremont neighborhood with the foot of Queen Anne in 1892.
+Wood trestle spans canal and connects Seattle's Fremont neighborhood with the foot of Queen Anne Hill in 1892.

-In 1892, a wood trestle is built from Seattle's Fremont neighborhood to the foot of Queen Anne Hill across a narrow canal dug in the 1880s to connect Lake Union with Salmon Bay (now part of the Lake Washington Ship Canal).
+In 1892, a wood trestle is built from Seattle's Fremont neighborhood to the foot of Queen Anne Hill across a narrow canal dug in the 1880s to connect Lake Union with Salmon Bay (later part of the Lake Washington Ship Canal).
 This trestle has a walkway for pedestrians and a roadway for streetcars and horse drawn vehicles.
 It enables greater access to Fremont and spurs the community's development.